 Tag Archives: fashion

-The second instalment of the Bicycle Fashion Files examines cycling dress in the age of the tricycle and highwheeler, 1870s-80s.
-Part two continues on from part one, which covered the cycling fashion of the early 1800s.
-Dress Constraints and Conventions in the … Continue reading
+The Question of Women’s Dress During the Heyday of Tricycles and Highwheelers, 1870-1880s The second instalment of the Bicycle Fashion Files examines cycling dress in the age of the tricycle and highwheeler, 1870s-80s.
+While only a few women took to … Continue reading